Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 All Yukawa types have compatible regions at $0.5<\tan\beta<1$.
 Type II and X require large mixings of $\sin\theta>0.5$ and $\sin\theta>0.6$ respectively, while Type I and Y can allow smaller mixing at lower values of $\tan\beta$.
-The regions compatible with both signals are constrained mostly by the lower limits on the signals, which do not allow $\tan\beta$ to be too large as it would over-suppress the production of the pseudoscalar via gluon fusion. \\ \\ The $t\bar{t}a$ production cross section is very low for the pseudoscalar, and the associated limit (green dashed region) is always very weak.
-As such it can only appear in the Type Y model due to the larger $BR(a\rightarrow\tau\tau)$ at low $\tan\beta$.
+The regions compatible with both signals are constrained mostly by the lower limits on the signals, which do not allow $\tan\beta$ to be too large as it would over-suppress the production of the pseudoscalar via gluon fusion. \\ \\ The $t\bar{t}a$ production cross section is very low for the pseudoscalar, so despite the updated constraints from \citep{CMS:2024ulc}, the associated limit (green dashed region) is not yet able to exclude the relevant regions in Type I and Y, while it provides no limit for Type II and X.

-Limits from flavour physics depend strongly on the masses of the heavy scalars in the second higgs doublet.
+Limits from flavour physics depend strongly on the masses of the heavy scalars in the second Higgs doublet.
 We show the most constraining limit for each model Type for $m_H=m_A=m_{H^\pm}=1\TeV,1.5\TeV,2\TeV$ (dot-dashed, dashed, solid lines respectively).
 The black shaded regions indicate the regions excluded by the combination of flavour constraints.

 For Type I, $\epsilon_K$ and $B_s \rightarrow \mu\mu$ are the most constraining limits.
 The two giving similar constraints for moderate mixing angles or in the lower part of the mass range, while the latter dominates at large mixing angles and mediator masses.